Skip to main content

 Zeely offers several ways to produce a video:

-It’s easy to fall into the scroll.
-You start looking, then comparing, then slightly overthinking.
-After a while, every avatar begins to feel like a reasonable choice.
+Each format works a little differently, but the avatar still does most of the talking.
+It's easy to get caught up in the scroll.
+You start browsing, then comparing, then slowly overthinking.
+After a while, every option starts to feel like a reasonable pick.

 • mood